Rahulbiya/Namaste-react/README.md

 By using super(props), we ensure that the constructor props are correctly passed to the parent constructor, allowing us to access this. props inside the constructor and other methods of the React class component.

 -componentDidMount is used to make an api call.

+#Redux Toolkit
+-install @reduxjs/toolkit and react-redux
+-build our store
+-connect our store to our app
+-slice (cart slice)
+-dipatch(action)
+-Selector